timrobertson100/frictionless-transforms/README.md

   - Ability to use different transforms
   - Runable on "laptop scale" data (v1)

+## Run in Docker

+Build the `ft` the Docker image (to be done only once after each code change):

+    $  docker build -t ft .

+Then run it (only the local `mnt` subdirectory is accessible to the Docker container):

+    $ ./ft-docker mnt/sample_input_packages/periodic-table/datapackage.json mnt/sample_transform_dir mnt/output_package

 ## POC Installation

 Clone the repository, create a Python virtual environment, then install the package: